WPManageNinja/paymattic-docs/docs/manage-form-entries/how-to-view-and-manage-all-form-entries-in-wordpress-with-paymattic.md

 ![Quick access to form entries](/images/manage-form-entries/how-to-view-and-manage-all-form-entries-in-wordpress-with-paymattic/Entries-option-under-Three-dot-icon-new-scaled.webp)

-### Search Entries
+### D. Search Bar

-Use the search bar to find specific entries by:
-- User name
-- Email address
-- Payment method
-- Other form fields
+Using this option, you can search for specific entries with keywords (e.g., user name, user email, payment method, etc).

 ![Search entries](/images/manage-form-entries/how-to-view-and-manage-all-form-entries-in-wordpress-with-paymattic/Search-Bar-scaled.webp)

-### Date Filter
+### E. Date Filter

-Filter entries by date range:
-1. Click the date filter
-2. Select your date range
-3. View entries within that period
+Use this date filter to view form entries based on a specific time range.

+**Example:** I selected the date range “September 25th to 30th, 2024,” and you can see the two entries within this time frame appeared.

 ![Date filter](/images/manage-form-entries/how-to-view-and-manage-all-form-entries-in-wordpress-with-paymattic/Date-Filter-scaled.webp)

-### Entry Status Filter
+### F. Entry Status Filter

-Filter by entry status:
-- All
-- Read
-- Unread
+Use this option, if you want to view your form entries based on the Entry Status.

+Click the filter option and a dropdown list will appear with available entry status **(All/Read/Unread)**.
+Now, select your preferred form to view all entries for that form.

+**Example:**  I chose the Read form, and all the entries I have on this Status are now visible.

 ![Entry status filter](/images/manage-form-entries/how-to-view-and-manage-all-form-entries-in-wordpress-with-paymattic/Entry-Status-scaled.webp)

-### View Entry Details
+### G. View Details

-To see complete entry information:
-1. Find the entry in your list
-2. Click **View Details** in the Actions column
+If you wish to see a specific form entry in detail, click the View Details button for your desired form entry located in the right corner under the Actions column.

 For more information about viewing individual entries, see our guide on [managing single submissions](/how-to-view-single-submission-data-and-manage-payments-in-paymattic).

 ![View entry details](/images/manage-form-entries/how-to-view-and-manage-all-form-entries-in-wordpress-with-paymattic/View-details-scaled.webp)

-### Deleting Entries
+### H. Delete

-#### Delete Single Entry

-1. Click the **Trash Icon** next to the entry
-2. Confirm deletion in the popup
+If you want to delete any submission data, click the Trash Icon in the right corner of your desired entry that you wish to delete.

 ![Delete single entry](/images/manage-form-entries/how-to-view-and-manage-all-form-entries-in-wordpress-with-paymattic/Delete-scaled.webp)

+Then, a pop-up will appear asking for your confirmation.
+Click the **Confirm** button and your form will be deleted.

 ![Confirm deletion](/images/manage-form-entries/how-to-view-and-manage-all-form-entries-in-wordpress-with-paymattic/Confirm-delete-button.webp)

-#### Bulk Delete Entries
+### Bulk Delete Entries

-To delete multiple entries:
-1. Check the boxes next to entries you want to delete
-2. Open the **Bulk Action** dropdown
-3. Select **Delete Entries**
-4. Click **Apply**
+To delete forms in bulk, check the **Form IDs** and expand the **Bulk Action** dropdown to click the **Delete Entries** button.

 ![Bulk delete options](/images/manage-form-entries/how-to-view-and-manage-all-form-entries-in-wordpress-with-paymattic/Bulk-actions-for-delete-scaled.webp)